 The criteria statement operator can be one of the following: =, >,<,<>,<=,>=.
-Greater than or less than statements can only be used with numeric values.
-For example:

-'''

-ACCT.Acct>1000
+For example: ACCT.Acct>1000

-'''

-SQL IN and LIKE syntax can also be used.
+SQL IN, LIKE, and BETWEEN syntax can also be used.
 For example:

 '''

 DEPT.Region IN ('North','South')

 '''

 Compound criteria statements

 You can use AND and OR to combine multiple criteria statements.
 If you are creating long compound criteria statements with multiple ANDs or ORs, you can use parentheses to group statements and eliminate ambiguity.
 For example: